pfvernon2/swiftlets/README.md

 #### Philosphy

-This project is a direct reaction to my experience with libraries, such as Boost for C++, which over time tend to become difficult to integrate because of their internal and external dependencies.
+This project is a direct reaction to my experience with libraries which over time tend to become difficult to integrate because of their internal and external dependencies.

 The rules for swiftlets are very simple:

-1) No dependencies.
+1. No dependencies.
 There shall be no dependencies on either non-system libraries or other files in the swiftlets library!

-2) See rule #1.
+2. See rule #1.

 #### License